Books

 Reviews in Words without Borders | South China Morning Post | Asian Review of Books | CutBank | Sabotage Reviews | Off the Coast | Bird Bear | Ploughshares | Modern Poetry in Translation

-Read an interview with the poet in Cerise Press
+Read Sze-Lorrain's interview with Yu Xiang in Cerise Press

 Five Great Winter Reads in Time Out Beijing